 The sockeye salmon runs in Lynn Canal have historically been among the largest in Southeast Alaska.
-The coho and fall chum salmon salmon runs to the Chilkat River are among the largest in northern Southeast Alaska.
-In recent years Chilkoot Lake sockeye, Chilkat River mainstem sockeye, coho and fall chum salmon stocks have been very productive and meeting escapement goals.
+The coho and fall chum salmon runs to the Chilkat River are among the largest in northern Southeast Alaska.
+In recent years Chilkat Lake sockeye, Chilkat River mainstem sockeye, coho and fall chum salmon stocks have been productive and meeting escapement goals.
 Klehini River and Chilkat River fall chum salmon returns have been above average in the last several years.
-Production of Chilkat Lake sockeye salmon has been below average since 2005 but is expected to improve in 2009.
-The 2009 return of Chilkoot Lake sockeye salmon is expected to be very poor.
-The department believes that the decline in Chilkoot Lake sockeye salmon production is caused by a downturn in zooplankton production during 2004 through 2005.
-Zooplankton production since 2005 has improved.
+Production of Chilkoot Lake sockeye salmon has been below average since brood years 2008 and is not expected to improve in 2010.
+The department believes that the decline in Chilkoot Lake sockeye salmon production is caused by a downturn in zooplankton production during 2004 through 2005 brood years.
+Zooplankton production and hydroacoustic estimates since 2005 has improved.
+Returns of Chilkoot Lake sockeye salmon is expected to improve in 2011.
+The 2010 return of Chilkat Lake sockeye salmon is expected to be average and below the 2009 return.
+Sockeye salmon production from Chilkat Lake has increased in recent years.

 Sockeye salmon are targeted from June through early September.
 The primary stocks originate from Chilkat Lake, Chilkoot Lake, Berners Bay rivers, and mainstem spawning areas of the Chilkat River.
 Hatchery and wild summer chum salmon are harvested from late June through early August.
-Fall chum and coho salmon are targeted from September through early )ctober.
+Fall chum and coho salmon are targeted from September through early October.
 The primary fall chum salmon stocks originate in the Klehini and Chilkat rivers.
 Coho salmon stocks originate from the Chilkat and Berners Bay river systems.

 During the 2009 Board of Fish meeting, revised escapement goals for Chilkoot and Chilkat Lake sockeye salmon were presented based on an updated spawner-recruit analysis.
-Weekly escapement goals for Chilkoot Lake sockeye salmon are based on the historical run timing of fish through the Chilkoot River weir.
+Weekly escapement targets for Chilkoot Lake sockeye salmon are based on the historical run timing of fish through the Chilkoot River weir.
 Chilkat Lake sockeye salmon escapement goals are now based on a weir count corrected series of data based on years where mark-recapture estimates were used to estimate escapement of this stock.
-Commencing in 2008, sockeye and coho escapement to Chilkat Lake is assessed with a DIDSON (Dual frequency IDentification SONar) system.
-This new technology has allowed the department to monitor the escapement of Chilkat Lake sockeye salmon during all environmental conditions.
-This equipment has enabled department crews to monitor Chilkat Lake salmon escapement during flow reversal events and during periods of high boat traffic.
+Continuing in 2010, sockeye and coho salmon escapement to Chilkat Lake will be assessed with a DIDSON (Dual frequency IDentification SONar) system.
+This new technology has allowed the department to monitor the escapement of Chilkat Lake sockeye salmon during all environmental conditions and will allow the department to review escapement goals for this stock.
+This equipment has enabled department crews to monitor Chilkat Lake salmon escapement during flow reversal and bad whether events and during periods of high boat traffic.